SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

                                                                       batch_size = batch_size,
                                                                       class_mode = 'categorical')

+# because I moved the folders around once or twice during this project, I now keep this code in place to ensure that everything aligns.
+print(training_set.class_indices)
+print(validation_set.class_indices)
+{'bananagrams': 0, 'brios': 1, 'cars': 2, 'duplos': 3, 'magnatiles': 4}
+{'bananagrams': 0, 'brios': 1, 'cars': 2, 'duplos': 3, 'magnatiles': 4}

 ```
 <br>

-We specify that we will resize the images down to 128 x 128 pixels, and that we will pass in 32 images at a time (known as the batch size) for training.
+Images are resized down to 128 x 128 pixels (of three RGB channels), and they will be input 32 at a time (batch size) for training.
+I have five toy classes (the labels will conveniently come from the folder names inside the training and validation sets).

-To start with, we simply use the generators to rescale the raw pixel values (ranging between 0 and 255) to float values that exist between 0 and 1.
-The reason we do this is mainly to help Gradient Descent find an optimal, or near optional solution each time much more efficiently - in other words, it means that the features that are learned in the depths of the network are of a similar magnitude, and the learning rate that is applied to descend down the loss or cost function across many dimensions, is somewhat proportionally similar across all dimensions - and long story short, means training time is faster as Gradient Descent can converge faster each time!

-We will add more logic to the training set generator to apply Image Augmentation.

-With this pipeline in place, our images will be extracted, in batches of 32, from our hard-drive, where they're being stored and sent into our model for training!
+Raw pixel values (ranging between 0 and 255) are normalized to help gradient descent find an optimal solution more efficiently.
 ___
 <br>